motioncrypto/motion-docs/Documentation/masternode_setup_vps.md

 crontab -e

-In the crontab editor, add the lines below, replacing '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel to:
+In the crontab editor, add the lines below, replace '/home/YOURUSERNAME/sentinel' to the path where you cloned sentinel: (should be /root)

 * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1